-Certificates, also known as eco-labels, guide both the tourism industry in creating more sustainable businesses, and us travelers in making more sustainable choices.
-Hence, why we included them on our platform - to enable your journey towards more sustainable travel choices.
+Certificates and eco-labels, guide both the tourism industry in creating more sustainable businesses, and us travellers in making more sustainable choices.
+That is why we we included them on our platform - to help you on your journey towards more sustainable travel choices.

 The Global Sustainable Tourism Council (GSTC), which was established by the United Nations Environment Program (UNEP), and the United Nations World Tourism Organization (UNWTO) has launched a set of minimum standards, called the GSTC Criteria, for sustainable tourism for businesses, governments and destinations.

 Certification companies can apply to be accredited or recommended by GSTC, to indicate these minimum standards are followed.
 TripDoodler is also a member of the GSTC.
 We integrate only certifications that have this accreditation or recommendation, Green Key being the first.

 Our first certification integration partner is Green Key.
 With 20 years experience and over 2400 establishments across 8 categories, Green Key is one of the oldest and largest certifications in tourism in Europe.

 GreenKey is a certification issued by the non-profit Foundation of Environmental Education (FEE) and is focused on the environmental pillar of GSTC.

 They are a leading eco-label that is GSTC recognized, dialog-based, transparent and fulfils regular audits and third-party verifications.
 Look for the Green Key logo when you are looking for places to go on TripDoodler.